strinsberg/slrg_data/docs/sphinx/source/github.rst

 Using this script is almost identical to the projects script.

-.. note:: The java1.data file in this example must have been collected with the :ref:`GitHub commits SQL <commits_sql>` via BigQuery.
+.. note:: The java1.data file in this example must have been collected with the :ref:`GitHub commits SQL <commits-sql>` via BigQuery.

 1. Same as projects.